CMSgov/bluebutton-site-static/posts-apis/_posts/2018-01-26-bluebutton.md

 ## Getting started

 Documentation for the Blue Button API is available in the Blue Button developer portal.
+[View API Documentation](https://cmsgov.github.io/bluebutton-developer-help/)

 CMS is inviting developers to provide feedback on the new CMS Blue Button API for the purpose of improved development.
+[Join the Developer Preview](https://sandbox.bluebutton.cms.gov/v1/accounts/request-invite)

 Participants in the Developer Preview can register an application and build integrations with their software using synthetic claims data.
+[Register an application](https://sandbox.bluebutton.cms.gov/v1/accounts/mfa/login)

 ---